simplex-chat/simplexmq/protocol/simplex-messaging.md

 The first message is sent to confirm the queue - it should contain sender's server key (see decrypted message syntax below) - this first message must be sent without signature.

-Once the queue is secured (see [Secure queue command](#secure-queue-command)), the following send commands must be sent with the signature.
+Once the queue is secured (see [Secure queue by sender](#secure-queue-by-sender)), the following send commands must be sent with the authorization.

 The server must respond with `"ERR AUTH"` response in the following cases:

 - the queue does not exist or is suspended
-- the queue is secured but the transmission does NOT have a signature
+- the queue is secured but the transmission does NOT have a authorization
-- the queue is NOT secured but the transmission has a signature
+- the queue is NOT secured but the transmission has a authorization

+The server must respond with `"ERR QUOTA"` response when queue capacity is reached.
+The number of messages that the server can hold is defined by the server configuration.
+When sender reaches queue capacity the server will not accept any messages until the recipient receives ALL messages from the queue.
+After the last message is delivered, the server will deliver an additional special message indicating that the queue capacity was reached.
+See [Deliver queue message](#deliver-queue-message)

-Until the queue is secured, the server should accept any number of unsigned messages - it both enables the legitimate sender to resend the confirmation in case of failure and also allows the simplex messaging client to ignore any confirmation messages that may be sent by the attackers (assuming they could have intercepted the queue ID in the server response, but do not have a correct encryption key passed to sender in out-of-band message).
+Until the queue is secured, the server should accept any number of unsigned messages (up to queue  capacity) - it allows the sender to resend the confirmation in case of failure.

 The body should be encrypted with the recipient's "public" key (`EK`); once decrypted it must have this format: